Mount Olympus: National Park

 Greece's highest mountain, dwelling of the Twelve Gods of antiquity, has been the first region in the country to be applied specific protective rules, by its declaration as a National Park in 1938.
 The aim of this declaration was "...the preservation in perpetuity of the natural environment of the region, i.e. of wild flora, fauna and natural landscape, as well as its cultural and other values...".
 In addition the declaration has aimed promoting scientific research along with environmental education for the public and tourist development in the region.
 Specific laws prohibit all forms of exploitation on the eastern side of the mountain in an area of about 4,000 hectares, that is the core of the Park.
 A wider region, around this core, has been designated "peripheral zone of the National Park", so that its managing and exploitation to be done so as not to adversely affect the core's protection.
 At present, the park has been expanded to 24,000 hectares.
 Administratively it belongs to Pieria's and Larissa's Prefectures and specifically to the municipalities Diou-Olympou and Katerinis (Pieria) and Τempon and Elassonas (Larissa).
 Its lowest elevation is 600 metres and its peak, Mytikas, at 2,917.727 metres.
-In 1981 UNESCO proclaimed Olympus "Biosphere Reserve".
-European Union has listed Olympus in the "Significant for Birdlife Regions of European Union".
+In 1981, UNESCO proclaimed Olympus "Biosphere Reserve".
+The European Union has listed Olympus in the "Significant for Birdlife Regions of European Union".
 It is also registered in the list of Natura 2000 European Network as a special protection area and a site of community interest.

 In June 2016 the Olympus National Park Information Center, located at Litochoro, opened its gates.
 It informs their visitors about geology, archaeological sites, mythology, monasteries, plants, animals and other subjects affecting Mount Olympus.
 Hikers will find help from professional rangers, a guide provides tours for groups in the mountain area.